Free shipping on orders over $99

 Dosage & Usage Guidelines

-While WHO GMP certification ensures manufacturing quality, proper medication usage remains the patient's and prescriber's responsibility.
+While WHO GMP certification helps manufacturing quality, proper medication usage remains the patient's and prescriber's responsibility.
 Understanding how certification relates to dosing accuracy helps patients use medications safely and effectively.

 Standard Oral Medications

 Patients should always follow prescriber instructions regarding dosage timing, frequency, food interactions, and duration of treatment.
-WHO GMP certification ensures medication quality but does not change prescribing guidelines or recommended dosages.
+WHO GMP certification helps medication quality but does not change prescribing guidelines or recommended dosages.

 Alternative Treatments